-The Lenten season has begun.
-Here in the solitude and silence I ponder the great Paschal mystery and pray that God will quicken us for Easter in ways befitting our own uniqueness.
-In my listening there seems to be a love that longs to give some of what I am receiving back to you, that together we might gratefully return a love gift to the Holy One.
+Here in the solitude and silence, I sense a longing to give some of what I am receiving back to you, that together we might gratefully return a love gift to the Holy One during this Lenten season.
 I am reminded of three truths:

 Lent is a time when we as believers enter into an extended retreat with Jesus.
 It is an invitation to participate with Jesus in His time of prayer, solitude, silence, and privation in the wilderness.
 It is a call to an ever deepening conversion experience, a call to repentance, and a call to choose change.